 A standard Proxmox VE installation uses the default repositories from Debian, so you get bug fixes and security updates through that channel.
 In addition, we provide our own package repository to roll out all Proxmox VE related packages.
 This includes updates to some Debian packages when necessary.

 We also deliver a specially optimized Linux kernel, where we enable all required virtualization and container features.
 That kernel includes drivers for ZFS, and several hardware drivers.
 For example, we ship Intel network card drivers to support their newest hardware.

 The following sections will concentrate on virtualization related topics.
-They either explains things which are different on Proxmox VE, or tasks which are commonly used on Proxmox VE.
+They either explain things which are different on Proxmox VE, or tasks which are commonly used on Proxmox VE.
 For other topics, please refer to the standard Debian documentation.

 All Debian based systems use APT as package management tool.
 The list of repositories is defined in /etc/apt/sources.list and .list files found inside /etc/apt/sources.d/.
 Updates can be installed directly using apt-get, or via the GUI.

 Apt sources.list files list one package repository per line, with the most preferred source listed first.
 Empty lines are ignored, and a # character anywhere on a line marks the remainder of that line as a comment.
 The information available from the configured sources is acquired by apt-get update.

 deb http://ftp.debian.org/debian stretch main contrib # security updates deb http://security.debian.org stretch/updates main contrib

 In addition, Proxmox VE provides three different package repositories.